todthomson/intro-to-linux-dotnetcore-docker/Part1.md

 Login to your "new shiny" Linux VM and see if you can work out how to play a game of __Beneath a Steel Sky, Freeware CD Version__.

+_Beneath a Steel Sky_ is a [SCUMMVM](https://www.scummvm.org) game that is now freely available in the public domain.

-The game files `bass-cd-1.2.zip` are available on the USB flash drive (you may be able to work out how to not need them)...
+The game files `bass-cd-1.2.zip` are available on the USB flash drive (though you may be able to work out how to not need them)... _**hint hint**_ If you're clever you might be able to use `apt-get` to get both SCUMMVM and the game files you need (if you get stuck this will be explained in more detail in Part 2).

-You'll know you have it working when you see the following:
+You know you have it working when you see the following:

 ![27-scumm-vm](Part1/27-scumm-vm.png)